lunarcloud/ballpoint-unity/Assets/Plugins/ballpoint-unity/Readme.md

 Speech Bubble Manager
 -------------------------------------------

-Please see Samples\SpeechBubble\Speech Bubble Scene.scene for example.
+Please see Samples\SpeechBubble\Speech Bubble Scene.unity for example.

 Create a prefab UI for your speech bubbles, and attach a script which extends SpeechBubble\SpeechBubble.cs - these will be custom, as the way your bubbles work and present choices may vary greatly between projects.